Detroit Cristo Rey High School

-Detroit Cristo Rey High School (DCRHS) is a private, coeducational, Roman Catholic high school in Detroit, Michigan, in the West Vernor-Junction Historic District.
+Detroit Cristo Rey High School is a private, coeducational, Roman Catholic high school in Detroit, Michigan, in the West Vernor-Junction Historic District.
 It opened in August 2008 and operates within the Roman Catholic Archdiocese of Detroit.

 Description

 The high school building is part of the Most Holy Redeemer Church parish.
 It is co-sponsored by the Sisters, Servants of the Immaculate Heart of Mary and The Congregation of St. Basil.
 The school is located in the former Holy Redeemer High School building.
 It is the only coeducational Catholic high school in the city of Detroit, and is open to students of all faiths.

 Detroit Cristo Rey High School opened August 2008 with an initial freshman class of about 100 and graduated its first class in 2012.
 It is part of the Cristo Rey Network of high schools nationwide, the original being Cristo Rey Jesuit High School in Chicago.
 The founding president of Detroit Cristo Rey was Earl J. Robinson, a past president of Lees-McRae College.
 The Board of Trustees named Michael Khoury president in 2009.
 Its founding principal was Susan Rowe, a former teacher and administrator at University of Detroit Jesuit High School.